Ryan-Longfellow/TripleX/README.md

 - Get an understanding of basic C++
 - Be able to read and understand some basic C++ code
 - Write in Unreal Engine's coding standard before actually using the engine

+Compiling steps:
+- Open 'Developer Command Prompt for VS 2019'
+- Run 'code' in command prompt
+- Open the project in Visual Studio Code
+- Open the terminal in Visual Studio Code
+- Type 'cl TripleX.cpp'
+- After compiling type 'triplex'
+- **Note:** Visual Studio Code terminal should be in Command Prompt NOT Powershell.